Top Tools to Achieve Inbox Zero on LinkedIn in 2026

 Don't try to sort years of old messages.
 Use Kondo's "Clean Up My Inbox" command to bulk archive everything older than a week or a month.
 Start with a clean slate.

-Step 2: Create Your Label System
+Step 2: Build Your Command Center (Create Your Label System)

 Set up labels that match your unique workflow.
 Examples: